Pull Up a Chair to the Table

 It’s a big rock.
 It’s flat… Like a table.
 It’s in the middle of the woods at Mashamoquet Brook State Park in Pomfret.
 I’m not sure what more I can say about it.

 Table Rock is situated just off of the Red Trail right below the northern intersection with the Blue Trail, about a third of a mile south of Wolf Den Drive.
 I don’t know what I expected beyond what I got.
-I wouldn’t mind having a picnic on Table Rock someday, but then I’d be eating lunch ON the table instead of AT the table, and that’s just not polite.
+I wouldn’t mind having a picnic on Table Rock someday, but then I’d be eating lunch on the table instead of at the table, and that’s just not polite.

-Of the three named rock features in the park, this one is probably the least exciting – but hey, it’s still cool.
+Of the three named rock/den features in the park, this one is probably the least exciting – but hey, it’s still cool.
 It’s not like you have a giant stone table in your backyard, now do you?

 What better way to spend a couple hours than traipsing among some northeastern Connecticut hills and cliffs finding rock chairs and tables?
 Y’know, they should move Indian Chair over to Table Rock so people have a place to sit.
 I’ll see if I can use my CTMQ pull.